Facing an HMRC tax investigation

 Obviously, HMRC will look to investigate if there is evidence of fraud or criminal wrongdoing, but a range of innocent behaviours may also look suspect until they are properly explained.
 For example, perhaps you have high expenses compared to your income, or you are always late submitting your tax return.
 HMRC suspicion may also be a factor in how far back they look into your accounts (see below).

+You may be wondering how far back HMRC can look into your accounts.
 Normally HMRC will investigate your accounts and tax submissions up to four years prior to the date of the investigation, and claim any unpaid tax it believes is due from this period.
 However, if it finds that you have been careless (e.g. regularly making mistakes on your tax returns) then it can go back up to six years.
 Even this is not the limit: if HMRC suspects deliberate tax avoidance, it may investigate the past 20 years of accounts if available.
 Therefore it is always best to retain access to as many years of accounts as possible.

 What are the potential outcomes of a tax investigation?